 This highly diverse school may be a great place for college students to get to know others who come from different cultures and backgrounds.

-Barnard College is ranked #442 in ethnic diversity nationwide with a student body composition that is far above the national average.
+Barnard College is ranked #626 in ethnic diversity nationwide which is far above average.

 College is Heavily Dominated by One Sex